In this part of the world, it’s springtime—a time for planting seeds for the gardens we hope to harvest later in the year.

 Something of ourselves still dies.
 We still find ourselves resurrecting into a new life whenever spring comes to our world.

-That's something that's an ongoing, never-ending cycle of each of our lives.
-We can't change the fact that this process happens; what we can change is the kind of seed we choose to become, so that when we are planted, we grow a new life that we can treasure.
+It’s an ongoing, never-ending cycle of each of our lives.
+We can’t change the fact that this process happens; what we can change is the kind of seed we choose to become, so that when we are planted, we grow a new life that we can treasure.